ak-cornerflame/ak-cornerflame/README.md

 i can pronounce hks

+if you've seen me before no you haven't

-youll probably see me cosplaying ashveil or anaxa (haha gottem) or something
+if you came from pt youll probably see me cosplaying ashveil or anaxa (haha gottem) or something

+--
+footnote

+i'll post things in this repository sometimes